 Her Majesty The Queen has a long history with BA and its predecessor airlines.

 On 31 January 1952, The Queen, then Princess Elizabeth, bid farewell to King George VI, Queen Elizabeth and Princess Margaret at London airport before departing on a BOAC Argonaut “Atlanta” G-ALHK aircraft with Prince Philip for a world tour of Africa, Australia and New Zealand.

-This trip was cut short following the death of King George VI.
-Princess Elizabeth returned a week later from Kenya on the same BOAC aircraft as Queen Elizabeth II.
+The aircraft routed via RAF El Adem (Libya) for refuelling and a change of crew.
+This trip was cut short following the unexpected death of King George VI.
+Princess Elizabeth returned a week later from Kenya via El Adem on the same BOAC aircraft as Queen Elizabeth II.

 BEA, BOAC and BA have flown The Queen on many state visits and tours.

 These include the 1953 and 1954 Commonwealth tours (on a BOAC Stratocruiser), Canada and the US in 1957 (on a BOAC DC-7C aircraft), Bermuda and Jamaica 1963 (on a BOAC Stratocruiser), New Zealand in 1974, Japan in 1975, the Commonwealth Silver Jubilee tour 1977 (on Concorde), the Middle East in 1979 (on Concorde), a state visit to China in 1986 (Lockheed L-1011 Tristar) and Australia in 2011 (non-stop from London to Perth on a Boeing 777).